hyperads/android-sdk/docs/_native.md

-## Native Ads in Android
+## Native Ads

 The Native Ad API allows you to build a customized experience for the ads you show in your app.
 When using the Native Ad API, instead of receiving an ad ready to be displayed, you will receive a group of ad properties such as a title, an image, a call to action, and you will have to use them to construct a custom view where the ad is shown.

-Sample projects:
+Sample project:

 * [Download](https://github.com/hyperads/android-sdk/releases) latest release and extract the Example app for Android.

 ### Set up the SDK

->  Add following under manifest tag to your AndroidManifest.xml:
+Add following under manifest tag to your AndroidManifest.xml:

 ```xml
  <uses-permission android:name="android.permission.INTERNET"/>
  <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

->  Put the HyperAdxSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
+Put the HyperAdxSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
 Add it to dependencies in build.grandle file.
 Also you need to add google play services.

 ```groove
 dependencies {